rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: I just want to mention that people don't read too much into the specificity here....
 We are discussing some radical refactorings to this, so this may be very different in the future.

-AWB: for your jquery example, you're essentially showing sharing jquery across multiple realms you might want to create here.
+AWB: For your jquery example, you're essentially showing sharing jquery across multiple realms you might want to create here.
 The footgun aspect of that is it would seem on the surface is that that instance of jquery you're sharing itself is going to be compiled in a different realm than the realm that you're sharing it in.

 CP: I don't think that will be a problem.
 I think you are abstracting the normal jquery object.
 I don't think it will really matter much, you can evaluate jquery in the new realm, extract the global jquery object and use it as in the example.
 This jquery will somehow have to become a dynamic module.